timholy/SnoopCompile.jl/README.md

 using SnoopCompile

 ### Log the compiles
-# This only needs to be run once (to generate "/tmp/colortypes_compiles.csv")
+# This only needs to be run once (to generate "/tmp/colortypes_compiles.log")

-SnoopCompile.@snoop "/tmp/colortypes_compiles.csv" begin
+SnoopCompile.@snoopc "/tmp/colortypes_compiles.log" begin
     using ColorTypes, Pkg
     include(joinpath(dirname(dirname(pathof(ColorTypes))), "test", "runtests.jl"))
 end